Aliases for BPTF Gene

 GeneCards Summary for BPTF Gene

 BPTF (Bromodomain PHD Finger Transcription Factor) is a Protein Coding gene.
-GO annotations related to this gene include sequence-specific DNA binding and DNA-dependent ATPase activity.
+Diseases associated with BPTF include alzheimer disease.
+GO annotations related to this gene include sequence-specific DNA binding and transcription factor binding.
 An important paralog of this gene is KAT2A.

 UniProtKB/Swiss-Prot for BPTF Gene